Mykyta-G/Workspace-Buddy/README.md

 ```

 #### **Manual Fix**
-1. Right-click on MacPresetHandler in Applications
+1. Right-click on Workspace-Buddy in Applications
 2. Select "Open" from the context menu
 3. Click "Open" in the security dialog
 4. The app will work normally after this